How to Play Solo D&D with AI: A Step-by-Step Guide

 LoreKeeper is a purpose-built AI RPG platform with a full combat engine, persistent campaign memory, and a world builder.
 Here is exactly how to go from zero to playing your first solo session.

 - Create a free account.
 Go to lore-keeper.com/register.
 No credit card required.
-You get 100 free rounds to explore the platform before deciding whether to upgrade.
+You get 20 free daily turns + 10 welcome credits to explore the platform before deciding whether to upgrade.

 - Pick a world.
 LoreKeeper offers pre-built settings you can jump into immediately -- classic high fantasy, dark dungeon crawls, and more.
 If you want to build your own setting with custom lore, factions, and locations, the world builder lets you do that too.
 For your first session, a pre-made world removes friction and gets you playing faster.